1 / 10

 Overview

-Clematis cirrhosa is an evergreen climbing vine in the Ranunculaceae family, growing 10–15 feet (3–4.5 m) tall by twining leaf petioles around support structures.
-Leaves are variable — simple to ternate, dark glossy green, 1–3 inches (2.5–8 cm) long, often developing bronze to purple tints in cold weather.
-In the variety balearica (sometimes sold as 'Freckles'), leaves are deeply divided into fern-like segments with heavy reddish-purple speckling on the inner tepals.
-Flowers are bell-shaped to nodding, 1.5–2.5 inches (4–6 cm) across, with four tepals, cream to pale yellow-green, often speckled or flushed reddish-purple on the interior.
-Flowering occurs from November through February in the Pacific Northwest — a period when few other climbers bloom.
-Flowers are mildly fragrant with a lemon-like scent, most noticeable on warm winter days.
-Silky, feathery seed heads (achenes with persistent styles) develop after flowering and persist into spring.
-The species is native to the Mediterranean basin and tolerates mild winter conditions but can suffer foliage damage below 15°F (-9°C) and stem dieback below 5°F (-15°C).
-In the Pacific Northwest, it performs best in sheltered, south- or west-facing positions west of the Cascades.
-Goes semi-dormant in summer heat, sometimes dropping older leaves.
-Susceptible to clematis wilt (Phoma clematidina) though less affected than large-flowered hybrids.
+Clematis cirrhosa is an evergreen climbing vine in the buttercup family (Ranunculaceae) reaching 10–15 feet (3–4.5 m) tall and 4–6 feet (1.2–1.8 m) wide, climbing through twining leaf petioles around support structures (the standard climbing mechanism for Clematis).
+Leaves are variable across individual plants — simple to ternate, dark glossy green, 1–3 inches (2.5–8 cm) long, often developing bronze to purple tints in cold winter weather.
+The variety balearica (sometimes sold as 'Freckles') carries leaves deeply divided into fern-like segments and heavy reddish-purple speckling on the inner tepals.
+Flowers are bell-shaped to nodding, 1.5–2.5 inches (4–6 cm) across, with four tepals, cream to pale yellow-green, often speckled or flushed reddish-purple on the interior surface.
+The cultivar flowers from November through February in the Pacific Northwest — a winter-flowering window when few other climbers bloom.
+Flowers carry a mild lemon-like fragrance, most noticeable on warm winter days when air temperatures rise above 50°F (10°C).
+Silky feathery seed heads (achenes with persistent styles) develop after flowering and persist into spring.
+The species is native to the Mediterranean basin and tolerates mild winter conditions but suffers foliage damage below 15°F (-9°C) and stem dieback below 5°F (-15°C).
+In the Pacific Northwest, the species performs better in sheltered south- or west-facing positions west of the Cascades than in colder positions east of the Cascades.
+Plants enter semi-dormancy in summer heat, sometimes dropping older leaves.
+Susceptible to clematis wilt (Phoma clematidina) but less severely affected than the large-flowered hybrid Clematis cultivars.
+Toxic to humans and pets through protoanemonin in fresh stem and leaf sap.

 Native Range

-Clematis cirrhosa is native to the Mediterranean basin, from Portugal and Morocco east through southern France, Corsica, Sardinia, the Balearic Islands, mainland Italy, Greece, Crete, Turkey, and into the Levant.
-It grows in maquis scrubland, rocky hillsides, and woodland margins from near sea level to approximately 3,300 feet (1,000 m).Suggested Uses
+Clematis cirrhosa is native to the Mediterranean basin, occurring from Portugal and Morocco eastward through southern France, Corsica, Sardinia, the Balearic Islands, mainland Italy, Greece, Crete, Turkey, and into the Levant.
+The species grows in maquis scrubland, rocky hillsides, and woodland margins from near sea level to approximately 3,300 feet (1,000 m).Suggested Uses

-Trained on south- or west-facing walls, fences, pergolas, and through established evergreen shrubs and trees where the winter flowers are visible.
-Effective on a sheltered porch or arbour near entrances where the winter blooms and lemon scent can be appreciated.
-In the Pacific Northwest, combine with a summer-flowering clematis (Group 3) on the same support for year-round interest.
-The feathery seed heads extend ornamental value into spring.How to Identify
+Trained on south- or west-facing walls, fences, pergolas, and through established evergreen shrubs and trees in positions where the winter flowers are visible from indoor windows or main entryways.
+Suits sheltered porch and arbor positions near entrances where the winter blooms and lemon scent reach human scale.
+In the Pacific Northwest, combines with a summer-flowering Clematis (Pruning Group 3) on the same support structure for year-round flower interest across both seasons.
+The feathery seed heads extend ornamental value into spring after the flower window closes.
+The species is unsuitable for colder continental climates where winter air temperatures regularly drop below 5°F (-15°C); foliage damage at 15°F (-9°C) and stem dieback at 5°F (-15°C) restrict the cultivar to USDA zones 7–10 in temperate North America.How to Identify

 Appearance